 When you share your files, the pCloud Fair share system comes into play.
-This ensures that only the person shared folders only use space from the person who owns them.
+This ensures that shared folders only use space from the person who owns them.

 This is definitely a great way to share files, but there is one problem.
 You can’t use the pCloud sharing options with files protected by pCloud Crypto.

 pCloud offers a lot of additional features, but you can’t use most of them with files that are encrypted using pCloud Crypto.
 That being the case, I’ll only touch on them here: